Randolfo Pacciardi: Presidentialism and coup allegations

 His political advocacy continued in the 1970s, as it seemed possible that PCI might enter into a government coalition with the Christian Democrats as a consequence of Enrico Berlinguer's historic compromise strategy.
 In August 1974 prosecutor Luciano Violante accused him of plotting a coup attempt, the so called golpe bianco, with Edgardo Sogno, a diplomat and former Resistance fighter.
 Violante claimed that the plan would have seen Pacciardi lead an emergency program which would have dissolved Parliament, established a single legal trade union, abolished parliamentary immunity, banned left- and far-right parties and set up concentration camps and special tribunals for high-profile politicians.
-While charges were dropped in 1978, in 2000 Sogno admitted on his deathbed that that he and Pacciardi did actually plan a "liberal coup" against "the moderate coalition, the intellectuals, the main economic-financial forces and the left-wing Church".
+While charges were dropped in 1978, in 2000 Sogno admitted on his deathbed that he and Pacciardi did actually plan a "liberal coup" against "the moderate coalition, the intellectuals, the main economic-financial forces and the left-wing Church".
 According to Sogno, Pacciardi had personally helped him with the planning and worked on recruiting some contacts within the military and the police, including former Army Chief of Staff Giorgio Liuzzi.
 With military support they would have persuaded President Giovanni Leone to appoint an emergency cabinet led by Pacciardi as Prime Minister, with the goal of preventing the entry of Communist ministers into the government.
 In its promoters' view, while PCI and the neo-fascist Italian Social Movement would have been outlawed, the government would have been overall respectful of civil liberties and only held power for a limited time, something that has been questioned by commentators like political philosopher Norberto Bobbio, who had exchanged numerous letters with Sogno in previous years.
 Other participants in the plot have criticized the truthfulness of Sogno's "confession".
 Conservative journalist Indro Montanelli dismissed the accusations as libelous, spread by the left against a political opponent, and supporters have suggested that the actions of the former PRI leader were always meant to be within the framework of the Italian Constitution.
 These events contributed to Pacciardi's marginalization in Italian politics, and created a controversial legacy.